Mohammad Hasan Sharq: Career

 Sharq had served as the regime's Deputy Chairman of the Council of Ministers since June 1987 and before that as its Ambassador to India.
-Sharq's association with the Parcham faction, dating back to the Daoud government, made the "non-PDPA" appellation meaningless.
+Sharq's association with the Parcham communist faction, dating back to the Daoud government, made the "non-PDPA" appellation meaningless.
 Likewise, on June 7, when Sharq announced his cabinet, consisting of 11 new members and 10 former ones, the non-party credentials of the "new" ministers were undermined by the fact that most had served the regime government previously in other capacities.
 Furthermore, the powerful ministries of interior, state security, and foreign affairs remained in PDPA hands.
-The major exception was the effort to enlist a resistance commander or a respected retired general from an earlier era to become minister of defense.
-This post remained open for some time, but in August it was finally given to Army Chief of Staff General Shahnawaz Tanai of the Khalq faction.
+The major exception was the effort to enlist a resistance commander or a respected retired general from an earlier era as minister of defense.
+This post remained vacant for nearly two months, but in August it was finally given to Army Chief of Staff General Shahnawaz Tanai of the Khalq communist faction.

 Thus, almost two years after he announced the national reconciliation policy in January 1987, Najibullah was unable to attract a single major figure of the resistance or prominent Afghan refugee to join the government.
-During 1988 two new provinces were created - Sar-e Pol in the north and Nuristan in the northeast - by carving out territory from adjoining provinces.
+During 1988, two new provinces were created - Sar-e-Pol in the north and Nuristan in the northeast - by carving out territory from adjoining provinces.
 In each case, the purpose appears to have been to create a new entity where an ethnic minority, the Hazaras and Nuristanis respectively, would dominate.
 This readjustment would guarantee representation in the new parliament for these ethnic groups.
 At the same time, the Sharq government abolished the special ministry for nationalities that carried connotations of a Soviet-style system.
-In February 1989 Sharq resigned from the government of Najibullah, a move underscoring the failure by Afghans to establish a government of national reconciliation.
+In February 1989, Sharq resigned from the government of Najibullah, a move underscoring the failure by Afghans to establish a government of national reconciliation.
 A resident of the Anar Dara district in the western Farah province, Sharq was prime minister in the Najibullah government from 1986 to 1990.

-He also served as spokesman for then prime minister Daud Khan and his Milli Ghurzang Party.
+Sharq turned 100 on 17 July 2025.